gitextensions/GitExtensionsDoc/source/getting_started.rst

 .. _start-page:

-Start Page
+Dashboard
 ----------

-The start page contains the most common tasks, recently opened repositories and favourites.
+The dashboard contains the most common tasks, recently opened repositories and favourites.
 Favourite repositories can be added, grouped under Category headings in the right panel.

 .. image:: /images/start_page.png